-China service sector activity rises to three-month high - Caixin PMI
+China service sector activity rises to three month high - Caixin PMI

 But a sub-index for export orders pulled back from July's three-month high, possibly due to heightened U.S.-China trade tensions.

 Washington began slapping 15% tariffs on a wide range of Chinese goods on Sunday - including footwear, smart watches and flat-panel televisions.
 Tariffs of 15% on cellphones, laptop computers, toys and clothing are to take effect on Dec.
-15. [nL3N25S01P]
+15.

 “China’s economy showed clear signs of a recovery in August, especially in the employment sector,” said Zhong Zhengsheng, Director of Macroeconomic Analysis at CEBM Group, in a statement alongside the data.